Create a free profile to get unlimited access to exclusive show news, updates, and more!

 NBC announced in January that Snoop Dogg will be a special correspondent during the Paris Olympics, offering his own unique blend of commentary and interacting with the athletes.

-The musician was on hand this weekend during the trials and even spent time with Lyles’ mom during a qualifying round for 100m finals on Sunday, according to Sporting News.
+The musician was on hand during the U.S. track and field trials and even spent time with Lyles’ mom during a qualifying round for 100m finals, according to Sporting News.

-For Lyles, the weekend was a chance to prove he had what it took to win the 100m final, despite falling short in the qualifying rounds for the Tokyo Olympics.
+For Lyles, the trials were a chance to prove he had what it took to win the 100m final, despite falling short in the qualifying rounds for the Tokyo Olympics.

 This time around, everything fell perfectly into place and Lyles walked away with first place honors by pulling ahead in the second half of the race.